 We could then start the service and the desktop application, which then displayed the SQL server path in the bottom right hand corner, and so we knew that we had successfully moved the DB.

 The All-Day Time Manager Service is dependent on having a good connection to the ATSM database.
 By default the database is stored locally on the application server machine, in an instance called ./ATSM

 There is a default user called ATSM user and there is a default password that we shall leave alone for this post.

 To move the database you must use the SQL management studio to backup the SQL database.
 You can download the studio easily enough from the web and install onto the server computer, or use the studio manager on a different computer.

 The database is typically installed here:

 C:\Program Files\Allday Time Systems Ltd\ATM Data\MSSQL10.ATSM\MSSQL\DATA

-Once you have a backup of the database you can restore to another PC using the wizard in studio manager and keep the name the same - ATSM
+Once you have a backup of the database, you can restore to another PC using the SQL studio manager and keep the name the same - ATSM

 If you are restoring the database to a default instance as we were, then you will need to choose the machine name as the instance name - such as servername\servername.

 As for what was causing the service to stop, well we believe it was either the application losing connectivity or the XP machine just getting too long in the tooth.